When it comes to dream getaways, Bonaire and Curaçao are two bucket list destinations that can offer amazing and unique Caribbean experiences.

 Without a doubt Bonaire is the quieter, more laid back island though.
 So if you want nightlife, Curaçao is the better option.

 But what you get in Bonaire as a tourist is much closer to local life than in Curaçao.
-That gives the smaller island a real charm that is lacking in other Caribbean islands where the gulf between tourist and local is really felt.
+That gives this small island a real charm that is lacking in other Caribbean islands, where the gulf between tourist and local is really felt.

-As part of the Dutch Caribbean, Bonaire has a Dutch feel and Caribbean vibe, and whilst this island is an outdoor adventure-lovers paradise, there’s historical landmarks to visit too.
+As part of the Dutch Caribbean, Bonaire has a Dutch feel and Caribbean vibe.
+Whilst this island is an outdoor adventure-lovers paradise, there’s historical landmarks to visit too.

 Bonaire’s colorful salt flats are now a tourist destination, but they were originally built and worked on by slaves.
 The Slave Huts at Orange Pan have been kept intact as a living museum and poignant reminder of Bonaire’s history.

-As a Dutch island that is a mix of European and Caribbean culture, Curaçao is a vibrant and colorful country.
+As a Dutch island that is a mix of European and Caribbean culture, Curaçao is a vibrant and colorful place.

 The traditions and culture of this island was also formed through its history with the slave trade, and subsequently tambu – a rhythmic music passed down by slaves and that originated on Curaçao – is still a big part of island life.